vipoo/SuperMFLib/samples/PlaybackFX/readme.txt

 **************************************************************************/

 This sample is a c# version of the PlaybackFX sample included in the Media Foundation SDK.
+It is the same as the BasicPlayer sample, except that it loads the Grayscale MFT into the topology.

-It requires the MFT_GrayScale sample to have been built and registered (since that's the transform we use!).
+This sample requires the MFT_GrayScale sample to have been built and registered (since that's the transform we use!).

 The most significant difference has to do with how error handling is performed.
 See "Error handling" in docs\ReadMe.rtf for details.